ChristopherGra/Requirement-Management-Tool/README.md

 ## Trace Inputs And Behavior

-All trace inputs must follow the 18-column DOORS schema.
+All trace inputs must follow the 18-column standardised schema.
 Missing columns are added as empty during loading.

 Important behaviors: